 We have been located in the beautiful Colville Valley, approximately 3 miles south of Chewelah, Washington since 1988.
 The ranch consists of 320 acres of irrigated land that grows premium alfalfa, alfalfa grass, grass hay and provides pasture for registered Angus and registered Polled Hereford cattle.
 Hagen Cattle and Hay functions as a family business.
-Lorren and Pauline Hagen run the day to day operation with the full-time support of Matt Hagen.
-Clint, Emily, and Greta assist with technology, hay and cattle when needed.
+Lorren, Pauline, and Matt Hagen run the day to day operation.
+Clint, Emily, and Greta assist with technology, hay, and cattle when needed.

-Annual production is 800-1200 tons of the above listed hays which are marketed to feed stores, horse accounts, beef cattle and dairies.
+Annual production is 800-1200 tons of the above-listed hays which are marketed to horse accounts, beef cattle, goats, wildlife and dairies.
 Our hay is sold with a guarantee that can be seen under Hay.

 The first nine years of my life was spent on a sharecropper's farm in western North Dakota.
 I remember when we got electricity and phone service.
 Indoor plumbing and water came when we moved to Spokane, Washington and I started the fourth grade.